 When we take a moment to observe the voice in our head, we’ll begin to realize that there’s the voice, and then there’s the one that notices the voice.
 Come to know the one that watches the voice, the one that observes the Mind’s activity, and you will come to know one of the greatest mysteries of creation.

-So if I am not my body, thoughts, emotions, or experiences, who am I?
+So, if I am not my body, thoughts, emotions, or experiences, who am I?
 You are a Soul, also referred to as awareness, consciousness, or energy.
-You are the observer or the witness, the one who notices the “voice in your head”.
+You are the observer or the witness, the one who notices the “voice in your head.”
 But whatever term you prefer, the truth is that you are an eternal, infinite being that is connected to the divine Being.
-We are all unique expressions of the divine Being or source and a part of the collective consciousness that makes up this Universe.
+We are all unique expressions of the divine Being, God or Source, and a part of the collective consciousness that makes up this Universe.
 This is the You, that always Is.

 Your true Self is “…your natural state of felt oneness with Being.
-It is a state of connectedness with something immeasurable and indestructible, something that, almost paradoxically, is essentially you and yet is much greater than you.”
+It is a state of connectedness with something immeasurable and indestructible, something that, almost paradoxically, is essentially you and yet is much greater than you,” Eckhart Tolle.

-We know there’s a lot to unpack in this article.
-As we embark on this self-discovery journey together, we will be diving deeper, sharing more thoughts, ideas, and resources to support you on your journey in becoming who you are.
+I know there’s a lot to unpack in this article.
+As we embark on this self-discovery journey together, we will dive deeper and share more thoughts, ideas, and resources to support you on your journey to becoming who you are.
+Join our weekly newsletter, Journey Within, to stay connected.

 Remember, you are whole and complete now.
 You are worthy of all that your soul desires.
 All that Is adores you and loves you and conspires with you to create the life you want.